Handball is an action-packed team sport played on the largest court of any Olympic indoor ball game.

 Teamwork the key to success

-Handball is played on a 40x20m court with 3x2m goals at each end, surrounded by a D-shaped area called the goal area.
-The goal area is 6 metres from the goal and only the goalkeeper can enter.
+Handball is played on a 40m x 20m court with 3m x 2m goals at each end, surrounded by a D-shaped area called the goal area.
+The goal area is 6m from the goal and only the goalkeeper can enter.
 However, players may jump into this area when attempting a shot but must release the ball before landing.
 The outer D, defined by a dotted line at a distance of 9 metres from the goal is the free-throw line.

 Court players can only hold the ball for a maximum of three seconds and take a maximum of three steps while holding it.
-Goalkeepers can touch the ball with any part of their body while in the goal area and are not restricted by the three-second/three-steps rule.
-Watch for goalkeepers leaving their goal area when not in possession of the ball and taking part in the game as any other court player - or watch them even sprint off the court as they clear the way for a seventh field player to enter, leaving the goal empty.
+While in the goal area, goalkeepers can touch the ball with any part of their body and are not restricted by the three-second/three-steps rule.
+Watch for goalkeepers leaving their goal area when not in possession of the ball and taking part in the game as any other court player.
+Or, watch them sprint off the court as they clear the way for a seventh field player to enter, leaving the goal empty.

-Handball permits body contact between offensive and defensive players.
+Handball permits body contact between players.
 Contact from the front of the body is not considered a violation of the rules.
-Referees may choose not to stop the game as a result of a foul allowing play to flow more freely.
+Referees may choose not to stop the game as a result of a foul, allowing play to flow more freely.
 However, they may choose to stop an attack if the team is too passive.
-When a tendency to passive play is recognised, the forewarning signal is shown and if the way of attacking does not change afterwards, the team has a maximum of six passes to complete the attack.
+When a tendency to passive play is recognised, the forewarning signal is shown and if the method of attacking does not change afterwards, the team has a maximum of six passes to complete the attack.

 Players have different positions and roles on the court.
-Positions include back-court players, wing players and a goalkeeper.
+Some of the positions are centre-backs, wing players and goalkeeper.
 As well as strength, stamina and excellent ball skills, strong teamwork and tactics are vital.
 All players must be skilled in both defence and attack.

 Challenging Europe's dominance